HKU-CG/HKU-CG.github.io/content/authors/admin/_index.md

 ---

-CGVU Lab belongs to Department of Computer Science, the University of Hong Kong.
-It is led by Prof. Taku Komura.
+CGVU Lab, led by Prof. [Taku Komura](author/taku-komura), belongs to the Department of Computer Science, the University of Hong Kong.
 Our research focus is on physically-based animation and the application of machine learning techniques for animation synthesis.

 ![group.png](/media/group.png)